threemmm/ENGG-6600-Cyber-Security-for-Engineers/README.md

 # ENGG 6600 Cyber Security for Engineers

-Welcome to the GitHub repository for the course "ENGG 6600 Cyber Security for Engineers."
-This repository serves as a supplementary resource for students to get familiar with Jupyter Notebooks and explore AI sample models.
+Welcome to the GitHub repository for the two-day introductory workshop on 'ENGG 6600 Cyber Security for Engineers.'
+This repository serves as a supplementary resource for beginners to get acquainted with Jupyter Notebooks and explore AI sample models, offering an accessible entry point into the world of machine learning.
 ## Table of Contents

 1. [Repository Structure](#repository-structure)